 ESTABLISHMENT OF CENTER GATEWAY OVERLAY DISTRICT (CGOD)

-The Center Gateway Overlay District, shown as the Regulating Plan below, serves as the southeastern gateway to Belmont Center area, forming a vital connection between a concentration of public facilities and Leonard Street.
+The Center Gateway Overlay District, shown as the Regulating Plan below, serves as the southeastern gateway to the Belmont Center area, forming a vital connection between a concentration of public facilities and Leonard Street.
 This district is envisioned as a vibrant, walkable destination that supports a dynamic mix of uses, reinforces a sense of place, and promotes an active public realm.
 This district is designed to accommodate the highest intensity and diversity of development.
 The scale and height of Buildings in this district are compatible with adjacent lower-scale neighborhoods due to natural and infrastructure buffers such as wide roads with a median, public spaces, and the rail line.

+Figure 3-1 – Regulating Plan